pvnovarese/freestyle_demo/README.md

 simple demo for connecting jenkins to anchore enterprise

+You'll need the Anchore plugin and the Docker Build Step plugin

+Assumptions: you've already got Anchore up and running and you've already got Jenkins configured to build docker images and talk to Anchore via the plugin.

 For a Freestyle job, I have the following build steps:

 1) Execute Shell